 Group photos like the one above are always effective because it shows a tight-knit community that followers may envision being a part of.
 It’s also simple and something you would expect to see in a personal account.
 This makes it more relatable.

-2. Right Time to Post on Social Media
+2. Select the Best Times to Post on Social Media

 For starters, there’s no universal timeframe; peak social media activity varies depending on factors, such as day of the week, age group, and specific social network.